intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

 The static code analysis tool should generate a list of all MMIO users based on use of the standard io.h macros.
 All portable code should use these macros.
-The only known exception to this is the MMIO APIC direct accesses, which should be disabled.
+The only known exception to this is the legacy MMIO APIC direct accesses, which is disabled (see `Interrupt handling and APIC`_ ).

 Open: there might be other non-portable (x86-specific) code that does not use the io.h macros, but directly accesses IO mappings.
 Sparse